 Garlic is a staple in cooking throughout the world.
 In Asia, thought to be the birthplace of garlic, it's still used heavily in almost all cuisines.
 Most Middle Eastern and European cooks use it daily and it's definitely a mainstay in Chinese cuisine.
 Although sparingly used in northern Italy,… READ MORE

 Garlic is easier to grow than you might think.
 In fact, home gardeners have grown garlic in every state in the United States, including Alaska and Hawaii!
 Hence, there are varieties of garlic suited for every climate.
-Hardneck varieties prefer long, cold winters, so are better for northern climates,… READ MORE
+Hardneck varieties prefer long, cold winters, so are better for northern climates, while softneck varieties are great for hotter areas.
+READ MORE